lteacher/shellstone/README.md

   // Find all users
   Stream<User> users = await Model.findAll('User').run();

+  /* NOTE: This section is changing in next release */ List ids = await Model.insert(user).run();

+  // Update the given user
+  int modified = await Model.update(user).run();

+  // Remove the user
+  modified = await Model.remove(user).run();
 }
 ```

+Take a look at the tests for more examples

 ## Contributing

+I wanted to create this project because I think dart is a really great language.
+Instead of `npm init`ializing another package, it seemed like a good idea to try and contribute to the Dart community instead.

-I would be happy for any contributions so to try and make that as easy as possible most features will be listed in the issues.
-Milestones will describe an aim, the issue will describe the feature and allow for discussion.
-Obviously branches will link to the feature.
-Features will probably be merged to the Milestone.
-I may end up just typing to myself... but just in case, it should be very clear :)
+I would be happy for any contributions so to try and make that as easy as possible I will be talking to myself in the issues about ideas and plans so that would also be a good place to look and know what is coming.
+Since the project is still far off being really usable I am breaking up ideas as features and working them into a milestone branch.
+Once a good base is there then will change the approach.